Remote coaching boosts wheelchair skills in new study

 Summary

 This study tests whether a remote training program can help manual wheelchair users improve their skills.
-Researchers will first train peer coaches, then enroll 132 wheelchair users to either receive remote feedback or join a waitlist.
+Researchers will train peer coaches, then enroll 132 wheelchair users to receive either remote feedback training or be placed on a waitlist.
 The goal is to see if remote training boosts confidence, ability, and how often people perform wheelchair skills.

 Get updates